trustoverip/tswg-did-method-webs-specification/spec/keri.md

 ### Transaction Event Log (TEL)

-[[ref: KERI]] supports an official verifiable data structure, called the [[ref: transaction event log (TEL)]], that binds an [[ref: AID]] to important, non-repudiable actions that must relate with deterministic order to the [[ref: key event]] history in the [[ref: KEL]].
-Transactions that are recorded in a TEL include, for instance, issuance and revocation of verifiable credentials, or the starting or stopping of listeners on a service endpoint.
-Like KELs, TELs are self-certifying and may also be published by witnesses to enhance discoverability and accountability.
+The [[ref: KERI]] protocol supports a verifiable data structure, called the [[ref: transaction event log (TEL)]], that binds an [[ref: AID]] to non-repudiable data that is deterministically bound to the [[ref: key event]] history in the [[ref: KEL]].
+Transactions that are recorded in a TEL may include things like the issuance and revocation of verifiable credentials or the fact that listeners on various service endpoints started or stopped.
+Like KELs, TELs are self-certifying and may also be published by KERI witnesses to enhance discoverability and provide watcher networks the ability to detect duplicity.
+For example, we demonstrate that in this spec in how we anchor [[ref: designated aliases]] as [[ref: verifiable data on a TEL]].

 ### Web Independence